najnesnaj/pinetime-zephyr/manual/_build/markdown/samples/sensor/bma280/README.md

 of an impact event contains sufficient information about the event, and the full acceleration history is not required.)
-Instead of printing the acceleration on all three axis, the sample application calculates the vector magnitude (root sum squared) and displays the result in g’s rather than in m/s^2, together with an bar graph.
+Instead of printing the acceleration on all three axis, the sample application calculates the vector magnitude (root sum squared) and displays the result in g's rather than in m/s^2, together with an bar graph.

 ## References